hkoba/app-perlminlint/README.md

-You may be able to use perlminlint with [Flycheck](http://flycheck.readthedocs.org/en/latest/index.html), but you need to modify default perl handler in flycheck.
+You may be able to use perlminlint with [Flycheck](http://flycheck.readthedocs.org/en/latest/index.html), but you must modify default perl handler in flycheck.
 This is described in [flycheck-perlminlint/README.md](flycheck-perlminlint/README.md)